ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 id: policy ID (required key)
 title: short title (required key)
 source: a link to the original policy, eg. a URL of a PDF document
-levels: a list of levels, sorted from lowest to highest
+levels: a list of levels, the first one is default.
+  -id: level ID (required key)
+    inherits_from: a level ID of a parent level

 controls: a list of controls (required key)
   - id: control ID (required key)
     title: control title
     description: description of the control in a few sentences
     automated: Can be one of: ["yes", "no", "partially"].
 Default value: "yes".
-    level: The policy level that the control belongs to.
+    levels: The list of policy levels that the control belongs to.
     notes: a short paragraph of text
     rules: a list of rule IDs that cover this control
     related_rules: a list of related rules